 - Eye mask — if you are on a ward and not in your own room this is necessary to get some sleep as lights are always on

 - Change of clothes for visitors, pack for a few days just in case you are there longer than expected

 - Going home outfit (Think loose!)
 A maxi dress/skirt or a sweat set.
 I was not ready to wear trousers for a few days and actually would have rather left in the hospital gown than what I had packed for my first baby!

 - Shoes which slip on – If you have had a C Section or Episiotomy, you don't want to be bending down to force anything on

 - Cooling Eye mask to help de-puff and revive tired eyes after the first few days

 - Your own pillow from bed – nothing like home comforts and hospital pillowcases are scratchy

-- Some make up if you have visitors, it’s amazing how a little tinted moisturiser or blush can make you feel more ‘with it’
+- Some make-up if you have visitors.
+It’s amazing how a little tinted moisturiser or blush can make you feel more with it

 - Herbal teas or milk if you don’t have dairy (the kitchen on the ward will only have the basics) as you will want a tea or a coffee

 - Nappy bags